Juana Romani: Modeling career

-From 1882, she makes her first steps in the artistic society as a model.
-First with the sculptor Alexandre Falguière and then with various famous painters such as Jean-Jacques Henner, Victor Prouvé, Raphaël Collin, Carolus-Duran et Ferdinand Roybet who admire her youthful yet well-shaped body, her mischievous face with a dimple on her chin, and her hair with reddish highlights.
+From 1882, she made her first steps in the artistic society as a model, first with the sculptor Alexandre Falguière and then with various famous painters such as Jean-Jacques Henner, Victor Prouvé, Raphaël Collin, Carolus-Duran, and Ferdinand Roybet, who admired her youthful yet well-shaped body, her mischievous face with a dimple on her chin, and her hair with reddish highlights.

 She posed for the sculpture Diana the Huntress, presented by Alexandre Falguière at the Salon of 1884.
-A version of this sculpture, carved in marble, can still be admired at the Musée des Augustins de Toulouse.
+A version of this sculpture, carved in marble, is in the Musée des Augustins de Toulouse.

-Juana Romani – the painter
+As a painter

-In 1887, Juana stops posing and decides to focus exclusively on her artwork.
-Initially, she paints under her name, Carolina Carlesimo di Casalvieri, but occasionally signs her works as Veliterna Romains Juana.
-In 1888, she definitively adopts the pseudonym Juana Romani.
+In 1887, Juana stopped posing and decided to focus exclusively on her artwork.
+Initially, she painted under her name, Carolina Carlesimo di Casalvieri, but occasionally signed her works as Veliterna Romains Juana.
+In 1888, she definitively adopted the pseudonym Juana Romani.

 In 1888, at the age of twenty-one, Romani participated in her first Salon, showing the public a watercolor painting titled La Gitane.
 Carolus-Duran, who oversaw the studio she attended, explicitly supported her by asking his colleague Jean-Jacques Henner to influence the jury members in her favor.
 She regularly exhibited at the Société des artistes français from 1888 to 1904.
 According to the Catalogue Illustré du Salon des Artistes Français, the paintings exhibited by Juana include: